travisneilson/Design-Code/README.md

 **jekyll**

-As this is just a Jekyll project, you can use any of the commands listed in their [docs](http://jekyllrb.com/docs/usage/)
+As this is just a Jekyll project, you can use any of the commands listed in their [docs](http://jekyllrb.com/docs/usage/) One of the best guide towards web design.

 <!--